 Businesses might also potentially use PayPal Credit to make business purchases from merchants or vendors that accept PayPal.
 However, because it is geared toward consumers, credit limits on this line of credit are on the low side and APRs are on the high side.
 Unless you have a very small enterprise, you are better off getting a traditional line of credit or business credit card to make business purchases.

-As another alternative to making business purchases with PayPal Credit, PayPal also offers small business loans ranging from $5,000 to $500,000 with LoanBuilder: A PayPal Service.
+As an alternative to making business purchases with PayPal Credit, PayPal also offers small business loans ranging from $5,000 to $500,000 with LoanBuilder: A PayPal Service.

-PayPal Credit can be a convenient option to have in your virtual wallet if you want to the ability to make purchases with PayPal even when you don’t yet have the funds to do so—for example, eBay businesses frequently make purchases using PayPal.
-Or, you might use PayPal Credit to finance a large one-time purchase such as a refrigerator.
+PayPal Credit can be a convenient option to have in your virtual wallet if you want the ability to make purchases with PayPal even when you don’t yet have the funds to do so—for example, eBay businesses frequently make purchases using PayPal.
+Or, you might use PayPal Credit to finance a large one-time purchase (such as a refrigerator or TV).

-However, using PayPal Credit not an effective way to build credit, as PayPal doesn’t report your payments to credit agencies.
-Plus, you will be charged heavy fees if you don’t pay off your balance at the end of each month (or the end of the 6-month promotional financing period).
+However, bear in mind that you will be charged heavy fees if you don’t pay off your balance at the end of each month (or the end of the 6-month promotional financing period).
 If you are looking for a larger line of credit to use for your business, you might want to look at our top-rated business line of credit providers.
 Or if you’re looking for a more flexible credit option with a lower APR, check out this comparison of our favorite credit cards.